White boar: Connections to Windsor Castle and to Eboracum

 Edward appears to have shared use of the badge, either from Richard's accession to the throne, or his own appointment as Prince of Wales, both in 1483, to his death the next year.
 Richard's choice of the badge was no doubt personal, but according to a slightly later document the boar had been a badge of the royal possession the "Honour of Windsor" (an "honour" was a large estate, not necessarily all located around the place from which it took its name).
 Another suggestion is that the boar was a pun on "Ebor", a contraction of Eboracum, the Latin name for York; Richard was known as "Richard of York" before being created Duke of Gloucester.

-Connections to Gullinbursti and to Yngve-Frey

-The boar was originally a symbol of the royal, ancient roots of the family symbolizing the royal bloodline of Galtung (Galthi) meaning boar in Norwegian.
-The Norse god Yngve-Frey had a "radiant" boar Gullinbursti whom he used as a horse, taking Freyr faster than any other riding animal could.
-The fact that the boar Gullinbursti was "radiant", is why the boar is always depicted as white rather than the natural brown colours of a boar.
-This made Gullinbursti symbol of Ynglinga, the house of Ingi/Yngve-Frey.
-The boar Gullinbursti was hence the old Norse family name of the bloodline since Norwegian Rollo of Normandy (Hrolfr Ragnvaldsson) became the ancestor of the Plantagenet.

 The white boar badge of Richard III as pendant to a Yorkist livery collar on the tomb monument of Sir Ralph Fitzherbert (died 1483), in St Mary and St Barlock's Church, Norbury in Derbyshire.